Austin Rideshare Accident Lawyer

 Other factors could also affect the amount of compensation you receive.
 Personal injury claims cover the economic and non-economic damages you suffered.
 If treating your injury was expensive, and so is your ongoing care, your compensation will be higher than a relatively minor injury.
 Factors like pain and suffering and mental anguish can vary widely depending on your collision and injury.
 Speak with a lawyer to find out what you might be owed.

 How an Austin Rideshare Accident Lawyer Can Help

 At Loewy Law Firm, our Austin rideshare accident lawyers understand how overwhelming it can be to seek compensation if you’re injured in a collision involving an Uber or Lyft.
 When this happens, know that you’re not alone, and we’re here to help.

 We can identify the at-fault parties, determine who is responsible for paying you, and work to build a strong claim that maximizes the amount of compensation you receive.

-If you’ve been in a rideshare related accident, contact us by phone or online for a 100% free and confidential consultation.
+If you’ve been in a rideshare-related accident, contact our personal injury lawyers by phone or online for a 100% free and confidential consultation.